 1. Be Open

 This year in Oslo, and last year in Rome, I was asked to moderate the Young Leader Forum.
 Usually there are a handful of speakers.
-Each speaker takes turns and shares their own inspiring story, and then the audience has a chance to ask questions.
+Each speaker takes turns and shares her own inspiring story, and then the audience has a chance to ask questions.
 We had a few minutes at the end of the forum, so I thought I would ask the audience to take turns and share some words of advice for the speakers.
 With each turn, the advice grew deeper and more introspective, "Don't live your life with regrets," "Don't worry about your age, it doesn't matter."
 Then the mic stopped at a woman and before giving any advice she began crying.
 The crying spread.
 Pretty soon we were all crying.
 Then I shared how I had thanked a friend of mine for believing in me so strongly and then cried.
 At any other conference, I am not sure how this would have played out, but at WIN, nobody judged each other for crying, instead, we ended our Young Leader Forum with a group hug.
 Now that's a WIN!

 2. Be Ready to Connect

 On the last night of the conference, we celebrate with a gala extravaganza.
-We come together, many people wearing their own traditional costumes from around the world, we eat, we dance, we chat, and we dance more.
+We come together, many people wearing their own traditional costumes from around the world, we eat, we dance, we chat, enjoy live musical performances and we dance more.
 On my way to the bathroom, I ran into a woman from Malaysia who had come to my Happiness Workshop.
 I had wanted to connect with her, but between my one-on-one Happiness coaching sessions, catching up with old friends from last year's WIN, and not to mention the array of fabulous workshops/plenaries to attend, I wasn't able to.
 Our eyes met, and we soon carved out a tiny bit of space to connect.
 During that brief time we had together, we imagined a place in Asia where young people could be inspired, a place where they could feel empowered, and see other women doing things they dreamed of doing.
 We imagined WINSingapore (!).
 On my way to the bathroom after our inspiring chat, I thought to myself: Only at WIN do you dream up these kinds of ideas in a 10-minute conversation.
 Now that's a WIN!

 3. Be Quick to Contribute